 During the Adjustment Period, ERCOT may procure Replacement Reserves; or as a result of changing conditions, may procure additional Regulation Up, Regulation Down, Responsive and Non-Spinning Services, as appropriate for the conditions, in order to maintain ERCOT System reliability.

 ERCOT may procure Ancillary Services to replace those previously awarded to a provider who has subsequently defaulted on his obligation.

-The defaulting Entity will be financially responsible for the total cost of the Ancillary Services procured.
+[PIP Issue 123: There is no defined settlement process for this transaction, and no indication of receiving default information from Package 1.
+The standard mechanism of uplifting costs to load would apply for any procured AS.
+A transaction and monitoring process will need to be put in place, and then the following paragraph can replace the sentence above.]

 ERCOT may procure Ancillary Services to replace those previously awarded to a provider who has subsequently defaulted on his obligation.
 The defaulting Entity will be financially responsible for the total cost of the Ancillary Services procured.

 If ERCOT requires any Replacement Reserves; or additional Regulation, Responsive Reserve or Non-Spinning Reserve Services during the Adjustment Period, then ERCOT will implement the notification process for these services in accordance with Section 4, Scheduling.